 Use idle connection timeout Controls whether idle connections should be terminated after a period of inactivity.
 The Idle Connection Timeout (seconds) value controls how long a connection to the server can remain idle without being terminated.
-Use HTTP/S web client idle session timeout (in seconds) Controls how long (in seconds) a web client session can remain idle before the session becomes invalid and the user has to login again.
-Minimize window to tray on startup If selected, Cerberus FTP Server will start hidden when windows starts up.
-Only the tray icon will appear.
-You can restore the graphical interface by double-clicking on the Cerberus tray icon, or right-clicking on the tray icon and selecting "Show/Hide Server"
+Use HTTP/S web admin session timeout (in seconds) Controls how long (in seconds) a web admin session can remain idle before the session becomes invalid and the user has to login again.
+Use HTTP/S web client session timeout (in seconds) Controls how long (in seconds) a web client session can remain idle before the session becomes invalid and the user has to login again.

-14.3 NETWORK
+15.3 NETWORK